N4N1T0/portfolio/src/content/blog/en/astro-the-future-of-web-development.md

 ---
-title: "Astro 5.0 the Future of Web Development"
+title: 'Astro 5.0 the Future of Web Development'
 date: 2024-12-27
-excerpt: "Astro 5.0 redefines web development with speed, SEO optimization, and a minimalist design.
-Discover why it’s the future for developers and businesses alike."
+excerpt: 'Astro 5.0 redefines web development with speed, SEO optimization, and a minimalist design.
+Discover why it’s the future for developers and businesses alike.'
 author: 'Adrian "Nano" Alvarez'
-image: "../../../assets/blog/header_astro_5_beta.CfLWas8p_2mgeW.webp"
+image: '../../../assets/blog/header_astro_5_beta.CfLWas8p_2mgeW.webp'
-imageAlt: "Astro 5.0 Logo"
+imageAlt: 'Astro 5.0 Logo'
-language: "en"
+language: 'en'
 ---

 In the ever-evolving landscape of web development, staying ahead means adopting tools that make sites faster, lighter, and easier to manage.
 Enter **Astro 5.0**, the latest version of the minimalist JavaScript framework designed to create high-performing, SEO-friendly websites with a focus on simplicity and speed.